dyt811/deeplabv3plus-keras/design_diary.md

 Two major goals of today: reverse IO, and maybe add a secondary balance weighted binary cross entropy function for better loss alternative than MSE.

+2019-10-09T080743EST
+Got the additional lossfn working.
+Time to tackle the reverse IO isssue for CSV submission for ServalStal

+2019-10-14T073649EST
+Reverse IO function has been adopted.
+However, it has not been tested to see how well it reconstitute the label CSV.
+I need to validate it against the existing training images to see if anything changes.

 Another thing I want to clarify is the reuse of the data and whether the shuffling is working.

+2019-10-21T210159EST
+I have been away for a while and losing momentum on this. :(

+We now have a models at least.
+Making shitty prediction but I should at least try to submit something.